ForomePlatform/anfisa/doc/dev/rest/func_ref.rst

 **Additional interface requirements**:

-    There should be an easy way to reset **scenario** to one of :ref:`standard scenarios<standard-zygocity-scenarios>` with default problem group.
+    There should be an easy way to reset **scenario** to one of :ref:`standard scenarios<standard-zygosity-scenarios>` with default problem group.

     The user interface needs to keep check for ``"True"`` value selection on.